tbt-post/edi-receiver/README.md

 ```
 Default properties will be updated wuth local.properties

-Some config options can be customized with command line, see help:
+Some config options can be customized from command line, see help:
 ```
 java -jar `ls target/*-standalone.jar` --help
 ```